radiantearth/stac-api-spec/collections/README.md

 - **Dependencies**: [STAC API - Core](../core)

-A STAC API can return information about all STAC [Collections](../stac-spec/collection-spec/collection-spec.md) available using a link from the landing page that uses the `data` rel, which links to an endpoint called `/collections`.
+A STAC API can return information about all STAC [Collections](../stac-spec/collection-spec/collection-spec.md) available using a link from the landing page that uses the link relation `data`, which links to an endpoint called `/collections`.
 Individual STAC collections can be accessed by providing the Collection `id` as a path past that endpoint: `/collections/{collectionId}`.